railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

 .. index::
    single: module; stock_location

-You can manage rental locations in Open ERP very simply using the same system of linked locations.
+You can manage rental locations in OpenERP very simply using the same system of linked locations.
 Using the module :mod:`stock_location` you can set a return date for rental items sent to customer location after a certain rental period.

 Then the set of real and virtual stocks is maintained daily in real time.
-The different operations such as delivery and receipt after a few days are automatically suggested by Open ERP which simplifies the work of data entry.
+The different operations such as delivery and receipt after a few days are automatically suggested by OpenERP which simplifies the work of data entry.

 You then have the product list found in the customer locations and your own stock in your stock